chussong/LCH/README.md

 Some unit tests are available.
 You can build them by running `make` in the `tests` directory, and subsequently run them with `./lch_test`.
-The tests are made using Catch2, so commands for that should work normally.
+The tests are made using Catch2, so commands for that should work normally; run `./lch_test --help` for a list.

 Written and maintained by [Charles Hussong](mailto:c.hussong@joyz.co.jp) for [Joyz Inc.](https://www.joyz.co.jp/) in Tokyo, Japan.